lightningd-config – Lightning daemon configuration file¶

 Lightning node customization options¶

-Up to 32 UTF-8 characters to tag your node.
+alias=NAME Up to 32 bytes of UTF-8 characters to tag your node.
 Completely silly, since anyone can call their node anything they want.
 The default is an NSA-style codename derived from your public key, but “Peter Todd” and “VAULTERO” are good options, too.

 fee-base=MILLISATOSHI Default: 1000.
 The base fee to charge for every payment which passes through.
 Note that millisatoshis are a very, very small unit!
 Changing this value will only affect new channels and not existing ones.
 If you want to change fees for existing channels, use the RPC call lightning-setchannelfee(7).